-SECTION 2B-602.
+SECTION 2B-6032.
 TRANSFER OF RIGHTS; LICENSOR'S OBLIGATIONS.

-(a) If a contract requires a transfer of rights, a licensor must complete the transfer of rights.
+- (a) If a contract requires a transfer of rights, a licensor must complete the transfer of rights.
 A transfer of rights occurs when, pursuant to a contract, a licensor completes the acts required to make information available to a licensee and gives the licensee any notice reasonably necessary to make it aware of that occurrence.
-If no act is required to make information available, the transfer of rights occurs when the contract becomes enforceable between the parties.

-(b) If the information is made available by delivery of a copy, the following rules apply:

-(1) If the contract is silent as to delivery:

-(A) in the case of physical transfer of copies, the licensor shall make the copies available to the licensee at the licensor's place of business or, if it has none, its residence, but if the copies are identified at the time of contracting and located elsewhere, the licensor shall make the copies available at that place; and

-(B) in the case of transfer of copies by electronic means, the licensor shall make the information available in an information processing system designated by the licensor and provide the licensee with authorization codes, addresses, or any other materials necessary to obtain the information.
+If no act is required to make information available, the transfer of rights occurs when the contract becomes enforceable between the parties. - (b) If the information is made available by delivery of a copy, the following rules apply: - (1) If the contract is silent as to delivery: - (A) in the case of physical transfer of copies, the licensor shall make the copies available to the licensee at the licensor's place of business or, if it has none, its residence, but if the copies are identified at the time of contracting and located elsewhere, the licensor shall make the copies available at that place; and - (B) in the case of transfer of copies by electronic means, the licensor shall

-(2) If the contract requires or authorizes delivery of copies held by a third party which are to be delivered without being moved, the licensor shall deliver any documents, authorizations, addresses, access codes, or other materials necessary for the licensee to obtain the copies.

-(3) If the contract requires or authorizes the licensor to send copies of the information to the licensee or to a third party but does not expressly require the licensor to deliver them to a destination:

-(A) in the case of physical transfer of copies, the licensor shall put the copies in the possession of a carrier, make such a contract as is reasonable for their transportation to the licensee or the third party with the costs of the shipment to be borne by the licensee, and deliver any documents necessary to obtain the copies from the carrier; and

-(B) in the case of transfer of copies by electronic means, the licensor shall initiate an appropriate transmission of the information to the licensee or the third party.

-(c) If a transfer of rights is to occur by making access available to the licensee, a licensor shall complete such acts as are necessary to make access available, including providing the licensee with any documents, authorizations, addresses, access codes, or other materials necessary for the licensee to obtain access.
+- 1 make the information available in an information processing system designated by the licensor - 2 and provide the licensee with authorization codes, addresses, or any other materials necessary to - 3 obtain the information. - 4 (2) If the contract requires or authorizes delivery of copies held by a third party - 5 which are to be delivered without being moved, the licensor shall deliver any documents, - 6 authorizations, addresses, access codes, or other materials necessary for the licensee to obtain the - 7 copies. - 8 (3) If the contract requires or authorizes the licensor to send a copyies of the - 9 information to the licensee or to a third party but does not expressly require the licensor to - 10 deliver itthem to a destination: - (A) in the case of a physical transfer of a copyies, the licensor shall put - the copyies in the possession of a carrier, make such a contract as is reasonable for their - transportation to the licensee or the third party with the costs of the shipment to be borne by the - 14 licensee, and deliver any documents necessary to obtain the copies from the carrier; and - (B) in the case of transfer of a copyies by electronic means, the licensor - shall initiate an appropriate transmission of the information to the licensee or the third party. - (c) If a transfer of rights is to occur by making access available to the licensee or - providing the licensee with access to a facility containing the information, a licensor shall - 19 complete such acts as are necessary to make access available, including providing the licensee - 20 with any documents, authorizations, addresses, access codes, or other materials necessary for the - 21 licensee to obtain access. - 22 (d) In electronic transmission or delivery, information must be made available in a - 23 manner consistent with the technological capabilities of the receiving party that are known to the

-(d) In electronic transmission or delivery, information must be made available in a manner consistent with the technological capabilities of the receiving party that are known to the licensor or the ordinary methods in the trade or industry of making transfers of the particular kind.
+- licensor or the ordinary methods in the trade or industry for of making transfers of the particular - 2 kind.

-Uniform Law Sources: 2-401, 509(a), 308 Reporter's Notes:
+3 Uniform Law Sources: 2-401, 509(a), 308